TrenchBoot/TrenchBoot.github.io/docs/user-docs/openqa.md

 #### Details Tab

-The default tab shown when selecting a _Test Suite_ is its _Details_ tab.
+The default tab shown when selecting a finished _Test Suite_ is its _Details_ tab.
 It contains a summary of all of the _Tests_ being a part of the _Test Suite_ and their statuses.